 The NAB instead supports a separate piece of legislation, the Local Radio Freedom Act, which opposes "any new performance fee, tax, royalty, or other charge" on local broadcast radio stations.
 That bill currently has 165 cosponsors in the House and 21 in the Senate.

-Artist-led group the Content Creators Coalition (c3) also aired its support for the bill, saying in a statement from president Melvin Gibbs and executive director Jeffrey Boxer that "for decades, artists have been forced to let their music generate billions of dollars of advertising profit to the corporate investors of radio companies while not being paid one cent for their art.
+Artist-led group the Content Creators Coalition (c3) aired its support, saying in a statement from president Melvin Gibbs and executive director Jeffrey Boxer that "for decades, artists have been forced to let their music generate billions of dollars of advertising profit to the corporate investors of radio companies while not being paid one cent for their art.
 It is past time for Congress to right this wrong."